Sample · Decode+

 Your VDR FokI result indicates the ff genotype.

-Full considerations and citations in your report
+Full considerations and citations in Decode+

 Trait: Vitamin D Receptor Function